CloudCannon/hugo-starter/content/new-page-without-custom-url.md

 ---
 _schema: default
-title: Another new page
+title: New page without custom url
-url: testing-a-custom-url
+url:
 seo:
   page_description: >-
     We believe that a good email marketing strategy is the key to growth.
 So